Cascoda/cascoda-sdk/README.md

 | ot-cli-lwip-freertos | Same as above, but taking advantage of the POSIX socket API and FreeRTOS.
 [Click here for more documentation](baremetal/app/ot-cli-lwip-freertos/README.md)
 | ot-cli | The OpenThread command line interface running on a Chili.
 Interfaces with the Cascoda sensordemo application layer.
 Works with the serial-adapter POSIX application.
 | ot-cli-actuator | Similar to ot-cli, but also has actuator commands.
 [Click here for more documentation.](baremetal/app/ot-cli-actuator/README.md)
+| ocf-cli-light | Use a Chili as a controller for an OCF-over-Thread smart lightbulb.
+[Click here for more documentation.](ocf/README.md)
+| ocf-sensorif | Use a Chili as a OCF-over-Thread device connected to various I2C and SPI sensors.
+| ocf-sensorif-unsecure  | The same as the above target, but without OCF security
+| ocf-cli-thermometer  | Use a Chili as a OCF-over-Thread smart thermometer.
+This demo uses the in-built thermometer of the M2351, so no external hardware is required.
+| ocf-sleepy-thermometer  | Same as above, but the device sleeps between temperature readings.
+| ocf-sleepy-thermometer-unsecure  | Same as above, but without OCF security.
 | ot-ncp |The OpenThread network co-processor interface running on a Chili.
 Works with the serial-adapter POSIX application.
 | ot-sed-thermometer | Sleepy end device that interfaces with the Cascoda sensordemo application layer.
 Only reports temperature.
 [Click here for more documentation.](baremetal/app/ot-sed-thermometer/README.md)
 | ot-sed-thermometer-freertos | Same as above, but taking advantage of FreeRTOS concurrency features.
 [Click here for more documentation.](baremetal/app/ot-sed-thermometer-freertos/README.md)